I have had a great deal of experience both buying and selling RVs and think people should understand the mechanics of doing these things.

 You may think I’m an RV guy, but generally I’m nothing more than a regular salesman trying to earn a buck.

-I am not a nice guy, I am not your friend, I don’t care about where you live or where you work.
+I am not a nice guy, I am not your friend, and I don’t care about where you live or where you work.
 I only care about filling my pockets with your cash.